MKierdorf/Depolarization-model-python-code/README.md

 MODELS

-D : Disk regular
+D : Disk regular field

-H : Halo regular
+H : Halo regular field

-Example: DAHI means regular fields in Disk and Halo (DH), Anisotropic random field in Disk (A), and Isotropic random field in Halo (I)
+Example: DAHI means regular fields in Disk and Halo (DH), Anisotropic turbulent field in Disk (A), and Isotropic turbulent field in Halo (I)

 The 'ShneiderModel_M51_TwoLayerOnly_all.pdf' file shows an example with datapoints showing the observed degree of polarization between ~ 3 and 27 cm (Kierdorf et al., in prep.).